syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Hide avatar and author name for incoming messages

-By default the author name and avatar are displayed for the incoming messages(messages sent by users other than the [SfChat.CurrentUser](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_CurrentUser)).
+By default the author name and avatar are displayed for the incoming messages sent by users other than the [SfChat.CurrentUser](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_CurrentUser).
 You can choose to either show or hide the avatar and name for all incoming messages using the [SfChat.ShowIncomingMessageAvatar](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_ShowIncomingMessageAvatar) and [SfChat.ShowIncomingMessageAuthorName](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_ShowIncomingMessageAuthorName) properties respectively.

 {% tabs %}
 {% highlight xaml %}